VanHackAcademy/matrix-shortest-path/README.md

 ## Shortest Path in a Matrix

 Given a square matrix, find the shortest path from the top-left cell to the bottom-right cell.
+The product of all the numbers in the chosen path should have the least number of trailing zeros.
 You are **only** allowed to move in either the right or down directions.

 ***Note:** Diagonal, back or up movements are not allowed.*